tethysplatform/tethys/docs/recipes/quotas/user_quotas.rst

    :align: center

-For more information on using the Paths API to access the user workspace path, check out the :ref:`User Workspace Path Recipe <user_workspace>`, or the :ref:`Paths API documentation <tethys_paths_api>`
+For more information on using the Paths API to access the user workspace path, check out the :ref:`User Workspace Path Recipe <user_workspace_recipe>`, or the :ref:`Paths API documentation <tethys_paths_api>`